lorenzo-rovigatti/curveDNA/README.md

           Print one mgl file for each sequence file provided.
 If the name of the input file is sequence.txt, the output file will be named sequence.txt.mgl
 	--end-to-end, -e
           Print the sequence filename, the end-to-end distance and the "perfect" end-to-end distance (that is, the end-to-end distance of a perfect double-stranded B-DNA of the same length)
+    --bending, -b
+          Print the local bending of the sequence.
+The output filename is the input filename plus the .bnd extension.
+The optional argument sets the bracket value used to compute the local bending (defaults to 1)
+	--curvature, -c
+          Print the curvature of the sequence.
+The output filename is the input filename plus the .crv extension.
+The optional argument sets the bracket value used to compute the curvature (defaults to 15)

 ## Ackowledgements